Spectral flow for real skew-adjoint Fredholm operators: Definition and basic properties of the -valued spectral flow

 At this point, one may be tempted to write simply $\SF_2(T_0,T_1)$ for $\SF_2(t\in [0,1]\mapsto T_t)$.
 This is, however, not possible because the $\ZM_2$-valued spectral flow truly depends on the path, and not only on the end points.
 Indeed, there exist non-trivial loops based at $T_1$ which when concatenated with $t\in [0,1]\mapsto T_t$ change the value of the $\ZM_2$-valued spectral flow.
 However, in the case where $\Hh_\RM$ is finite dimensional and $t\in [0,1]\mapsto T_t$ is the linear path (or a homotopy of it), one has $\SF_2(t\in[0,1]\mapsto T_t)=\SF_2(T_0,T_1)$.

 As a final issue, let us consider (real) analytic paths in $\Ff^1(\Hh_\RM)$.
 By analytic perturbation theory \cite[VII.3]{Kat}, all eigenvalues and eigenvectors can be chosen to be analytic.
 In particular, $T_t$ has minimal kernel dimension except on a discrete set of crossings.
-At each of these crossings, one has blocks as in the first example of \eqref{eq-2x2example}, and not the second.
-Hence each crossing (of simple multiplicity) contributes a unit to the $\ZM_2$-valued spectral flow, and we can conclude the following:
+At each of these crossings, one {generically} has blocks as in the first example of \eqref{eq-2x2example}, and not the second.
+Hence each crossing (of simple multiplicity) contributes a unit to the $\ZM_2$-valued spectral flow{.
+There can be non-generic crossings with a prefactor $(2t-1)^k$ in the left equation of \eqref{eq-2x2example}.
+For even $k$, there is vanishing $\ZM_2$-spectral flow, while for odd $k$ it is equal to $1$.
+Hence }we can conclude the following:

 \begin{theorem} Let $t\in [0,1]\mapsto T_t\in\Ff^1(\Hh_\RM)$ be analytic and have end points with minimal kernel dimension.
 Then $\SF_2(t\in [0,1]\mapsto T_t)$ is modulo $2$ equal to the sum of all eigenvalue crossings through $0$ along the path, each one counted with its multiplicity. \end{theorem}